 Examples of wind-down routine

 There are many ways to help your baby wind down.
-While some will undoubtedly work better than others (see below for one tested by research that helps babies sleep 80% better), you can choose what works best for your family.
+While some will undoubtedly work better than others, you can choose what works best for your family.

 - A warm bath or shower